Our Shining Star

 I also grabbed a ton of arts and crafts items in the hopes I would somehow be able to create a star to mount on her chair.
 I had no idea how to do it.
 Pinterest was of no help whatsoever.
 Apparently turning a wheelchair into a star is not really a thing that people do.
 I bought some tag board, a string of gold garland, lots of glitter, a roll of gold wrapping paper, two strings of LED battery-operated lights, and some really cool sparkly gold duct tape.

-When I got home and told Faith she could either wear the dress or the leggings (with a black shirt that I was somehow going to glue some stars on to), she surprised me by yelling, "The dress!"
 Little did she know that she had just made my life a little easier.
 Now, I wouldn't have to worry about the shirt.
 She wanted to try the dress on right away and we discovered that it fit her perfectly.
 We also discovered the black leggings looked great underneath, despite the fact they were black and not midnight blue.
 She wore her outfit to Inspire the Tuesday before the program.
 I had also strung some lights through the bottom of her chair.
 Everyone loved her star look.
 So far so good.

 Faith on stage with the shepherds, angels, and animals

 The next day we got to work on the actual star.
-One of my friends had posted a picture of some Star of David cookies she had made for Hanukkah and I noticed the star was basically two triangles.
+One of my friends had posted a picture of some Star of David cookies she had made for Hanukkah, and I noticed the star was basically two triangles.
 I figured I would go for it.
 To my utter dismay, I couldn't make an equilateral triangle.
 It's harder than it seems!
 My sister-in-law said I should've used a protractor.
 Yes, I should have, I told her, while trying to remember what in the heck a protractor is.
-Math was not my strong suit and I had nearly failed high school geometry.
+Math was not my strong suit, and I had nearly failed high school geometry.

 By this time, Faith was getting quite impatient about this whole star deal.
 I had to come up with a plan B. I basically used two squares to make the star.
 The trick was to make sure the star stayed put while resting on the push handle of Faith's chair.
 Somehow it all came together - the star just had to stay in place during the actual program.